CenturyLiu/race_car/README.md

 ## Install Prerequisites

+  This project is created for ROS-Kinetic / ROS-Melodic, where python 2.7 is used.
+However, part of this project's codes are only available for python 3.
+Several steps for using python 3 along with python 2.7 is listed:

 - Ubuntu 16.04 + ROS Kinetic

 `sudo apt-get install ros-kinetic-ackermann-msgs ros-kinetic-twist-mux ros-kinetic-joy ros-kinetic-controller-manager ros-kinetic-robotnik-msgs ros-kinetic-velodyne-simulator ros-kinetic-effort-controllers ros-kinetic-velocity-controllers ros-kinetic-joint-state-controller ros-kinetic-gazebo-ros-control ros-kinetic-robotnik-msgs`